Chemicals from CO2. Sustainably.

 Plastics are indispensable for nearly every industry, but they place an enormous burden on the environment.

-More than 99% of plastic is made from fossil fuels and more than 300 million tons of plastic waste is generated each year, ending up in landfills and incinerators, or improperly released to the environment.
+Each year, more than 300 million tons of plastic waste is generated, ending up in landfills and incinerators, or improperly released to the environment.

 The Critical Need: